Parham Road office is closed due to renovations.

 If you would like to see someone, please make an appointment with that person.

 If you need assistance, please contact the receptionist at 804-501-4393.

 The Department of Public Works is responsible for developing, improving and maintaining, an efficient and safe transportation and drainage network for Henrico County.
-The Department of Public Works is divided into 7 Divisions: Administration, Construction, Design, Engineering and Environmental Services, Road Maintenance, Transportation Development (Capital Projects), and Traffic Engineering .
-These divisions insure that all engineering, construction and maintenance work for roads, drainage, transit service, and erosion control follow the acceptable standards achievable with the efficient use of capital expenditures to provide the residents of Henrico County the ability to travel throughout the County in a safe manner and with minimum congestion.
+The Department of Public Works is divided into 8 Divisions: Administration, Construction, Design, Environmental Services, Real Property, Road Maintenance, Transportation Development, and Traffic Engineering .
+These divisions ensure that all engineering, construction and maintenance work for roads, drainage, transit service, and erosion control follow the acceptable standards achievable with the efficient use of capital expenditures to provide the residents of Henrico County the ability to travel throughout the County in a safe manner and with minimum congestion.
 We strive to provide each resident with the informative and factual response to any inquiry in a timely manner.

 This newsletter will give monthly project updates, as well as traffic impacts and surveys for potential upcoming projects so your voice can be heard.
 Each version is customized to your District!
 Sign up today!

 We’re looking for people to improve and help our community.
 Send us your contact information and select your interest areas to learn more.